Best daily deals

 Limit: 3 m. for 30 min

-As you can see from the table above, the ingress protection rating for water is actually only a step below where we’d reconsider telling you that AirPods in the shower wasn’t a foolish idea.
+As you can see from the table above, the ingress protection rating for water is only a step below where we’d reconsider telling you that AirPods in the shower wasn’t a foolish idea.
 However, that’s not the reality of the situation.
-This rating only applies to the product when it’s new, and water-resistant gaskets and sealing degrade over time.
-It’s entirely possible for an older product to get damaged by water when its rating says it shouldn’t.
+This rating only applies to the product when its new and water-resistant gaskets and sealing degrade over time.
+An older product can get damaged by water when its rating says it shouldn’t.

 Can you shower with AirPods?